A LITTLE ABOUT ME....

 I've loved to write since I was sixteen and pounded out my first short story on a portable typewriter my father bought me.
 Of course, his intent was that I use that typewriter for homework.
 Oh well.
 Define homework.
 I mean I was at home and I was working on a short story, right?

 I've always been a mystery book fan but also liked the paranormal genre.
-I guess it is only natural that I would now combine the two in my novels Night of the Canid, Shadows in the Night, Night Watchers, Spirit Lake, Echoes of the Past and Slay Bells Ring.
+I guess it is only natural that I would now combine those in my Spirit Lake series as well as my shape-shifter series.

 POEMS IN THE ATTIC